The Best Performing Stocks in History

 (NASDAQ: CELG)

 Celgene Corporation is among the world's largest biotech firms.
 Their market capitalisation is 61,586 billion USD.
-CELG shares were worth around $99.59 in February 2016, but after the adjustment for dividends and stock splits, their worth was only 70 cents in February 1996.
-Bringing compounding returns into the equation, it amounts to 28.1% in compounding app returns.
+CELG shares were worth around $108.24 in November 2023.

 The company sells popular medications such as Revlimid and Thalomid.
 Through research and development (R&D) and acquisitions, the organisation has been building a large drug portfolio.
 They also receive royalties on some of their products, in addition to their sales revenue.